by Steph Santo

 What is a “Wellness Room”?

-A “Wellness Room” is a room which serves as a safe haven for students and staff; It looks like a trendy hang-out center, but serves a higher purpose: individuals can go here when they feel stressed.
+A “Wellness Room” is a room that serves as a safe haven for students and staff; It looks like a trendy hang-out center, but serves a higher purpose: individuals can go here when they feel stressed.
 The room features low lighting, comfortable seating options, and a myriad of stress-relieving games.
-People can use the puzzles, silly putty and noise cancelling headphones to help decrease stress.
-Mindfulness tools such as breathing exercises and videotapes are also available to encourage meditation and help become more aware of one’s surroundings.
+People can use puzzles, silly putty, and noise-cancelling headphones to help decrease stress.
+Mindfulness tools such as breathing exercises and videotapes are also available to encourage meditation and help one become more aware of one’s surroundings.

 Anxiety among both teens and adults seems much greater now than when we were young.
 Stress seems to be a bigger problem for both students and staff today than when we were young and schools and offices around the country have noticed.
 People need a chance to take a break from their hectic lives when they feel overwhelmed.